NCERT Exemplar Class 10 Science Solutions Chapter 11 The Human Eye and the Colourful World

 Ans. (c)

-Amount of scattering is inversely proportional to fourth power of wavelength.
+The amount of scattering is inversely proportional to the fourth power of wavelength.

-Wavelength of blue colour is the lowest so blue colour is scattered the most.
+The wavelength of blue colour is the lowest, so blue colour is scattered the most.

-Hence, the bluish colour of water in deep sea is due to scattering of light.
+Hence, the bluish colour of water in the deep sea is due to the scattering of light.
 The very fine particles in water scatter mainly blue light.

-The red, green, orange and yellow having higher wavelengths get absorbed more easily by water than blue because of shorter wavelength.
+The red, green, orange and yellow, having higher wavelengths, get absorbed more easily by water than blue because of their shorter wavelength.

 Question:12